oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

 ## Task 3: Configure the Save Button

-When you added the **Form Layout** to the template it automatically created a save button with an action chain that includes all of the actions needed to correctly save changes.
+When you added the Edit Form containing the**Form Layout** to the template it automatically created a save button with an action chain that includes all of the actions needed to correctly save changes.

 Next you will modify the **Primary Action** (Save button) included with the **Simple Create and Edit Page Template** to use the action chain from the form's save button.